noiseprotocol/noise_spec/noise.md

 **`Noise_Curve448_ChaChaPoly_OneWayN_OneWayStream`:**

 This protocol implements public-key encryption without sender authentication.
-Because it uses a one-way handshake and one-way stream of application messages, this represents a single stream of bytes from sender to recipient.
+Because it uses a one-way handshake and one-way stream of transport messages, this represents a single stream of bytes from sender to recipient.
 The initial bytes encode a handshake message: